Retainer Agreements for Businesses in The UAE

 Additionally, having a retainer agreement or more on your portfolio confers the ‘expert’ status.
 This is because the retainer agreement causes potential clients to perceive you as an expert and have a lot of value to offer them.
 “I mean, (s)he couldn’t have had a retainer agreement with a person if (s)he didn’t know what (s)he was about”, says a potential client.

 While a retainer agreement is a covetable thing for a freelancer, note that it does not work for freelancers alone but for just about any business person looking to stabilize their revenue flow.
-This said, it is crucial to understand what a retainer agreement is and how you can use it to a significant effect on your business.
-At Amal Khamis Advocates and Legal Consultants, we offer Retainer services for companies and businesses in the UAE.
+This said it is crucial to understand what a retainer agreement is and how you can use it to have a significant effect on your business.
+At Amal Khamis Advocates & Legal Consultants, we offer Retainer services for companies and businesses in the UAE.

 What is a retainer agreement?